Null vs Undefined in JavaScript

 Difference between Null vs Undefined

-You can clear the difference through below details.
+You can clear the difference through the details below.

 null undefined